strblr/pegase/doc/docs/advanced-concepts/Writing-a-Parser-subclass.md

 }
 ```

-The state of the parsing process at the time of invocation is expressed by the `options` argument with info like the current position, the input string, the skipping state (on or off), the expected case sensitivity, etc. The exhaustive list is described in [API > Types](/pegase/api/Types/).
-For performance reasons, this object is never recreated and always directly mutated.
+The state of the parsing process at the time of invocation is expressed by the `options` argument with info like the current position, the input string, the skipping state (on or off), the expected case sensitivity, etc. The exhaustive list is described in [API > Types](/pegase/api/Types/). **Important**: For performance reasons, this object is never recreated and always directly mutated.

-Log events (warning and failures) must be emitted as side-effects using the methods provided by `options`.
+Log events (warning and failures) must be emitted as side-effects using the methods provided by `options` and `options.logger`.
 Please refer to [API > `Parser`](/pegase/api/Parser/).

 Great.
-Once you wrote a custom `Parser` subclass, there are basically three options for using it, depending on your needs:
+Once you wrote a custom `Parser` subclass, there are basically four options for using it, depending on your needs:

 - You can create an **explicit instance** and inject it into a peg expression as a tag argument: